Creating Context Menus for Apps¶

 Whenever possible, it is recommended to use the introduced classes in

 Positioning and Spacing of Steps.
-However, templates can contain <style>
+However, templates can contain <style> tags to style the

 template elements accordingly.
 It is recommended to use the name of the